Overview

 Summer

-An average of 69.7 F drives extended cooling seasons.
+Extended warm-season cooling can produce significant HVAC condensate.
 Monitor HVAC condensate and use dehumidifiers in below-grade spaces.

 Fall